 The S&EB portion of this budget is approximately \$5.8 million, an increase of approximately \$580,000 or 11.2 percent from FY 2022-23.
 The increased cost is primarily attributed to negotiated COLA and benefits increases, as well as full year funding for several long-term vacancies.
-Six new Retirement Benefits Specialists dedicated to the RHCBP are scheduled to onboard on May 1, 2023.
+Six new Retirement Benefits Specialists dedicated to the RHCBP started on May 1, 2023.